brainstormforce/timeline-for-beaver-builder/README.md

 ## Changelog ##

 ### 1.0.1 ###
-* We have added new option for Date / Content Area for more timeline design possibility.
+* New option for Date / Content Area for more timeline design possibility.
-* Also have added new customization option for timeline section design.
+* New customization option for timeline section design.

 ### 1.0.0 ###
 - Initial release